jason89521/react-typist-component/README.md

 #### `restartKey`

 The typing animation will restart when this value changes.
-Make sure to change this property if the content `Typist` is dynamic.
+Make sure to change this property if the content of `Typist` is dynamic.

 ### `disabled`